dg1223/GangaGSOC2024/PROJECT.md

 `split_pdf.py` → splits PDF file

 - The script `initial_task.py` creates a bash script called `run_initial_task.sh` and submits a ganga job that executes this script as an `Executable` application.
-- This wrapper script, when invoked by the ganga job ‘split_pdf’, calls the python script `split_pdf.py` that splits the PDF file into 29 separate PDFs to account for the 29 pages.
+- This wrapper script, when invoked by the ganga job ‘split_pdf’, calls the python script `split_pdf.py` that splits the PDF file `LHC.pdf` into 29 separate PDFs to account for the 29 pages.
 - These extracted files are stored in the folder `extracted_pages` inside the `gangagsoc` directory.

 ### Count Word Frequency